top of page

 Before using lawnmowers, strimmers, or other garden tools, take a moment to check for hiding hedgehogs.
 A simple inspection can save lives.

-Responsible Trash Disposal
+Responsible Rubbish Disposal

 Remove Hazardous Netting